TanvirRashidDon/online-shop/README.md

 ## Online Shop

- Caccessible brand and product
+ categories brands and products

- One to many relation between brand to product
+ One to many relation between brands to products

  accessible from admin.